Closed Orbits and uniform S-instability in Geometric Invariant Theory: Abstract

 In this paper we consider various problems involving the action of a reductive group $G$ on an affine variety $V$.
 We prove some general rationality results about the $G$-orbits in $V$.
 In addition, we extend fundamental results of Kempf and Hesselink regarding optimal destabilizing parabolic subgroups of $G$ for such general $G$-actions.

-We apply our general rationality results to answer a question of Serre concerning how his notion of $G$-complete reducibility behaves under separable field extensions.
+We apply our general rationality results to answer a question of Serre concerning the behaviour of his notion of $G$-complete reducibility under separable field extensions.
 Applications of our new optimality results also include a construction which allows us to associate an optimal destabilizing parabolic subgroup of $G$ to any subgroup of $G$.
 Finally, we use these new optimality techniques to provide an answer to Tits' Centre Conjecture in a special case.